Committees

 The Matrimonial and Family Law Committee is one of the largest and most active committees of the Bar Association.
 Committee activities include monthly meetings featuring discussions of new substantive law, court rules and guest speakers on topics relevant to the practice.
 Seminars featuring presentations by experts on issues important to matrimonial practitioners are held annually.

-The Mock Trial Committee is tasked with organizing and facilitating the Erie County High School Mock Trial Competition.
-Each year, mock trial teams from many local high schools compete in mock trials.
+The Mock Trial Program is tasked with organizing and facilitating the Erie County High School Mock Trial Competition.
+Each year, mock trial teams from various local high schools compete in mock trials.
 The local champion then goes on to compete on the state level.
-The Committee is always looking for attorneys to volunteer as judges and coaches!
-Click the button below to learn more and volunteer,

 Chair: Matthew J. Fitzgerald